langfuse/langfuse/README.md

 - Prompt/chain types
 - Time

-→ Expect releases with more ways to analyze the data over the weeks.
+→ Expect releases with more ways to analyze the data over the next weeks.

 # Get started